john7rho/orpheus_website/README.md

 ### Installing the Pitch Shifter

 The pitch shifter allows us to pitch up songs without changing the speed.
 Note: Python 3.7+ is required.
-To install, make sure that you are in the orpheus_website directory follow the steps below:
+To install, make sure that you are in the project directory and follow the steps below:

 ```
 $ git clone https://github.com/cwoodall/pitch-shifter-py.git